dobneyresearch/PCNchip_for_SNN_GSC_EEG/README.md

 ---

 ## What this is

+A neuromorphic chip design that is forwards-only (data paths and signals go forwards), robust, asynchronous and generalizable to multiple situations without parameter finessing.

 A single reusable primitive — a **leaky accumulator**, `x ← λx + u`, feeding a threshold or a bounded graded write — assigns temporal credit **forwards-only**: no backward pass, no global unrolled